barillamw/portfolio/portfolio/content/articles/workout-buddy/index.md

 ---

 ## Problem Statement
 Traditionally, workouts have been tracked with notebooks and pencils.
 This manual process makes repeating workouts difficult and requires people to bring additional supplies to the gym with them.
-The manfagement of workouts can be streamlined and integrated into devices that users already take to the gym for a more seamless experience when working out.
+The management of workouts can be streamlined and integrated into devices that users already take to the gym for a more seamless experience when working out.

 ## Solution Overview
 A comprehensive solution for logging and managing workout routines and exercises.
 Built on Django, this RESTful API provides a robust backend to support your fitness journey.
 With a MySQL Server database and future plans for a Flutter UI, this API is designed to seamlessly track and visualize your workout progress.